ElektraInitiative/PermaplanT/doc/guidelines/frontend-testing.md

 > For interactive elements like button, a, input, etc. use [role locators](https://playwright.dev/docs/locators#locate-by-role).

 Allows locating elements that contain a given text.
-This alternative should be picked only if the other three are not possible.
+This alternative should only be picked if the other three are not solving the case.
-It is not very resilient and can frequently break the tests.
+It is not very resilient and can frequently break tests.

 ### Others